-Chris Banks, FRSA, is Director of Library Services.
+Chris Banks, FRSA, is Director of Library Services and Assistant Provost (Space).

 Banks C, 2016, Focusing upstream: Supporting scholarly communication by academics, Insights: the Uksg Journal, Vol:29, Pages:37-44

 Banks CA, 2013, From stronghold to threshold: new Library and new opportunities, University Libraries and Space in the Digital World, Editor(s): Matthews, Walton, Ashgate Publishing, Ltd., Pages:85-100, ISBN:9781409423829